 Monomer of Nucleic Acids

-The monomers of nucleic acids are molecules called nucleotides.
+Nucleotides are the individual monomers of a nucleic acid.
 These molecules are fairly complex, consisting of a nitrogenous base plus a sugar-phosphate “backbone.”
+There are four basic types of nucleotide, adenine (A), guanine (G), cytosine (C), and thymine (T).

 When our cells join nucleotides together to form the polymers called nucleic acids, it bonds them by replacing the oxygen molecule of the 3′ sugar of one nucleotide’s backbone with the oxygen molecule of another nucleotide’s 5′ sugar.